mitshell/libmich/README.txt

 Archlinux users can download the libmich-git PKGBUILD from the AUR (https://aur.archlinux.org/packages.php?ID=52015), thanks to s1gma.

+1bis) How to check if it is working?
+First, it is possible to generate all ASN.1 modules; for this, start Python and
+run:
+>>> from libmich.asn1.processor import *
+>>> generate_modules()
+[...]
+This must generate Python pickled modules in libmich/asn1/modules/, corresponding to ASN1 files in libmich/asn1/asn/

+Then, it is possible to test different libmich formats encoding and decoding with the following command:
+>>> from libmich.utils.perf import *
+>>> main()
+[...]
+If everything goes well during these steps, every important part of the library should work properly.

 2) Why Python?
 Because it is a language easy to learn, well and actively maintained, with a lot of contributions and support.